What Is The Best Axe For Splitting Wood – Guide & Reviews (2019)

 Despite falling under the middle and high carbon content, wood splitting axes with this type of composition do not suffer from the same brittleness of high-carbon materials.
 The pitfall of this particular metal is that it stains and rusts likelier than others.

 The Cold Steel Trail Boss Hickory Handle is a popular choice.
 This model is well built and despite not having the handle and head forged together, had fewer reports of both breaking apart.
 It works fine when dealing with smooth wood fiber, but swinging can become difficult when you encounter knots.
 Sharpening the edge with a sandstone can be very easy with this unit.
 For its size, this lightweight splitting axe also surprisingly works well with chopping.
 The coating on the shaft and head can be an obstruction, and some users prefer sanding it down.

-Fiskars X15 chopping axe
+Fiskars X15 - Best Axe for chopping wood

 The first thing you will probably notice about this product is that it has this professional heavy duty appeal to its overall design.
 It comes with a durable sheath for good storage and safety.
 Its blade is designed in Billnäs, Finland, which is home to more than three-and-a-half centuries of the best-forged tools.
 The Fiskars X15 Chopping Axe is excellent for felling trees because it chops deeper with each swing to get more done faster.
 For woodcutters, this means less effort, less time and less strain.